 Our sports funding for this academic year is being spent in a number of ways.

-We have subscribed to the Elite Package through the Local Authority School Sports Partnership which enables the children to participate in a range of cluster, local and regional events.
+We have subscribed to the Local Authority School Sports Partnership which enables the children to participate in a range of cluster, local and regional events.

 The teachers have taken part in various CPD opportunities.
 These are being implemented in lessons throughout the school.
 Staff attended the Tees Valley P.E. conference earlier in the year.